metrorailings/OwlBlog/content/posts/week-5-insights.md

 Brees with some nice touch on a deep ball to Jared Cook for a touchdown.

 Still, the eye test doesn't lie.
 Brees has been mostly throwing short for the entire duration of the game.

+***

+## Colts @ Browns

+Solid use of the bootleg early from the Browns.

+Mayfield in shotgun is not ideal.
+Two shotgun plays killed a promising drive.

+Bad foot mechanics from Mayfield.
+Just put him under center and give up on him as a shotgun quarterback.

+Cleveland pass protection has been holding up well though.